openframeworks/ofSite/_documentation/gl/ofShader.markdown

 _description: _

-You have to call this before linking the program with geometry shaders to set number of output vertices
+You have to call this before linking the program with geometry shaders to set the number of output vertices, For quads, this should be 4, for points 1.
+Triangle strips can use up to the maximum number.
+You can check the maximum number supported on your graphics cards with getGeometryMaxOutputCount()